fendy07/loan_streamlit/README.md

-# loan_streamlit
+# Deployment Loan Approval Prediction App Using Streamlit

-This project about deployment machine learning model Loan Approval Prediction using Streamlit
+This project is about deploying a machine learning model for Loan Approval Prediction using Streamlit framework in Python.